-Please explain how to continue the consumption of the foodstuffs and spices for the next 10 weeks.
+Please explain how to continue the new lifestyle for the next 10 weeks.

 Tell the patient that he/she can fill in the glucose and blood pressure measurements on the home follow-up chart and that he/she should present it on the day of the final visit.